 - wear shoes that fit properly

-- wear night splints, a special device that stretches the foot while you sleep
+- wear a night splint, a special device that stretches the foot while you sleep

-- use heel cups or shoe inserts to reduce pain
+- use heel lifts or shoe inserts to reduce pain

 If these home care strategies do not ease your pain, you will need to see your doctor.
 He or she will perform a physical exam and ask you about your symptoms and when they began.
 Your doctor may also take an X-ray to determine the cause of your heel pain.
 Once your doctor knows what is causing your pain, he or she will be able to provide you with the appropriate treatment.